stduart/test_app_7/README.md

-Complete ruby on rails dev
+Complete ruby on rails dev by Steve